-Any Person who competes in Athlete: sport at international level (as defined by each International Federation) or the national level (as defined by each National Anti-Doping Organisation, An Anti-Doping Organisation has discretion to apply anti doping rules to Athlete who is neither an International-Level an Athlete nor a National-Level Athlete, and thus to bring them within the definition of "Athlete."
-In relation toAthletes who are neither International-Level nor National-Level Athletes, an Anti-Doping Organisation may elect to: conduct limited Testing or no Testing at all; analyse Samples for less than the full menu of Prohibited Substances; require limited or no whereabouts information; or not require advance TUEs.
+Any Person who competes in international level (as defined by each International Federation) or the national level (as defined by each National Anti-Doping Organisation, An Anti-Doping Organisation has discretion to apply anti doping rules to Athlete who is neither an International-Level Athlete nor a National-Level Athlete, and thus to bring them within the definition of "Athlete."
+In relation to Athletes who are neither International-Level nor National-Level Athletes, an Anti-Doping Organisation may elect to: conduct limited Testing or no Testing at all; analyse Samples for less than the full menu of Substances; require Prohibited limited whereabouts information; or not require advance TUEs.
 However, if an Article 2.1, 2.3 or 2.5 anti-doping rule violation is committed by any Athlete over whom an Anti-Doping Organisation has authority who competes below the international or national level, then the Consequences set forth in the Code (except Article 14.3.2) must be applied For purposes of Article 2.8 and Article 2.9 and for purposes of anti-doping information and education, any Person who participates in sport under the authority of any Signatory, government, or other sports organisation accepting the Code is an Athlete.